Frequently Asked Questions

 UHS will have a psychiatrist and a Psychiatric Nurse Practitioner on staff that can see you medical evaluations and prescriptions.
 Call 901-448-5064 for an appointment or for more information.

-What happens if individuals need services beyond SAP (such as psychological testing for ADHD or other learning disabilities)?
+What if I need services beyond SAP (such as psychological testing for ADHD or other

-Students can contact the Disability Coordinator at Student Academic Support Services (901-448-5056) for disability related services.
-For psychological evalatuions for ADD/ADHD testing, UHS refers to Dr. David B. Goldstein, ( Phone: 901-853-3910) for the approved testing with the United Student Insurance plan.
+Students can contact the Disability Coordinator at Student Academic Support Services and Inclusion (901-448-5056) for disability related services.
+For psychological evaluations for ADD/ADHD testing, UHS refers to Dr. David B. Goldstein, (Phone: 901-853-3910) for the approved testing with the United Student Insurance plan.
+Also, SASSI periodically has a University of Memphis student who can administer the testing at no charge.
+Contact SASSI for more information at 901-448-4046.

 The student insurance plan now covers the ADD/ADHD testing and medication (after a $250 annual deductible).